AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

    --  --  A := A + 1;

-Handling Specially Function Parameters and Result
+Specially Handling Function Parameters and Result
 *************************************************

 Handling the Result of Function Calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible in C to ignore the result of a function call, either implicitly or explicitly by converting the result to ``void``:
+It is possible in C to ignore the result of a function call, either implicitly or else explicitly by converting the result to ``void``:

 .. code-block:: c

    f();
    (void)f();

-This is particularly inadapted when the function returns an error status, as the caller is then ignoring the possibility of errors in the callee.
-This is why MISRA-C Directive 4.7 forbids that case: `"If a function returns error information, then that error information shall be tested"`.
-In the general case of a function returning a result which is not an error status, MISRA-C Rule 17.7 states that `"The value returned by a function having non-void return type shall be used"`, where an explicit conversion to ``void`` counts as a use.
+This is particularly dangerous when the function returns an error status, as the caller is then ignoring the possibility of errors in the callee.
+Thus the MISRA C Directive 4.7: `"If a function returns error information, then that error information shall be tested"`.
+In the general case of a function returning a result which is not an error status, MISRA C Rule 17.7 states that `"The value returned by a function having non-void return type shall be used"`, where an explicit conversion to ``void`` counts as a use.

-In SPARK, the result of a function call must be assigned to a variable, contrary to procedures which are the equivalent to void-returning functions in C. SPARK analysis also checks that the result of the function is `really` used to influence an output of the calling subprogram.
-For example, the first two calls to ``F`` in the following are detected as unused, even if the result of the function call is always assigned to a variable, which is itself used in the second case:
+In SPARK, as in Ada, the result of a function call must be used, for example by assigning it to a variable or by passing it as a parameter, in contrast with procedures (which are equivalent to void-returning functions in C).
+SPARK analysis also checks that the result of the function is actually used to influence an output of the calling subprogram.
+For example, the first two calls to ``F`` in the following are detected as unused, even though the result of the function call is assigned to a variable, which is itself used in the second case:

 .. code:: ada prove_flow_button